nineties/planck/spec/typesystem.rst

 Type System
 ===========

-PlanckIR has a **static type system** unlike most of other physical/virtual machine languages.
+The language for Planck has a **static type system** unlike most of other assembly language for physical/virtual machine languages.
 Thanks to the type system, it is possible to prevent bugs, such as unintentionally treating an integer as a pointer, by type checking.